 This may be especially so because the Easter holiday coincides with the end of Lent, when Christians have fasted or abstained from their favorite foods such as chocolate, other sweets, alcohol or coffee.

-On Easter Sunday, many Italians gather at home for a large family feast featuring soup, risotto or pasta, lamb or capretta (roast kid goat), boiled eggs, the bounty of spring vegetables, cakes and pastries, sweets and wine.
+On Easter Sunday, many Italians gather at home for a large family feast featuring soup, risotto or pasta, lamb or capretta (roast kid goat), boiled eggs, the bounty of spring vegetables, cakes and pastries, sweets and wine, most often white wines.

 [See recipe on La Cucina for Torta Pasqualina (Italian Easter Pie).]